AyahIbrahim/heart-disease-risk-analysis/README.md

 • **Categorical Factors** Recoded variables like "General_Health" and "Age_Category" as ordered factors.

 • **BMI Categorization:** Grouped BMI into categories: Underweight, Normal, Overweight, and Obesity.

-## 📊 Summary of Descriptive Statistics

-• Body Metrics: Heights range from 91 to 241 cm, weights from 25 to 293 kg, and BMI from 12.02 to 99.33, suggesting potential outliers and a prevalence of overweight individuals.

-• Dietary Habits: Alcohol, fruit, and vegetable consumption vary widely, with higher intake in fruits and green vegetables.

-• Health Conditions: Most individuals report no heart disease (91.92%) and exercise regularly.
-Positive responses for conditions like CVD, Diabetes, and Cancer are less common.

-• Demographics: Majority are female, aged 65-69, exercise, have had a recent checkup, and describe their health as "Very Good."

 ## 🔍 Correlation Insights